FBDev64/Homelab/README.md

 To have any information about Hardware, see [Hardware](Documentation/HARDWARE.md) From there, you could get information about Pi Zero W and Pico.

+## Software
+To have any information about Hardware, see [Software](Documentation/Pi.md) From there, you could get information about OSes and Software.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first